techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Disk Storage.md

 Azure shared disks have property of maxShares value that signifies the maximum VMs that can be attached to a managed disk simultaneously.
 You need to enable the Azure shared disks feature on the disk using Azure portal or Azure command-line interface.
 When enabling the feature, set maxShares=2.

+### *partitioning*
+Partitioning is the process of dividing a physical disk into multiple logical sections called partitions.
+Each partition acts as a separate storage unit with its own file system and can be managed independently.
+Partitioning allows you to organize and manage your data more efficiently, and it can also provide benefits such as improved performance and easier data management.

+In the context of virtual disks in Azure, partitioning serves a similar purpose to physical disks, allowing you to logically organize and manage data within the virtual disk.
+Each partition within a virtual disk can function as an independent storage unit with its own file system.

+Partitioning virtual disks in Azure can still provide benefits such as improved data organization, easier management, and potentially better performance.
+However, the underlying implementation and management of virtual disks are handled by the cloud provider's infrastructure, so you may not have direct access to low-level disk management features.

 ##  Resources